si-medbif/medbif2021/Arissara/arissara.md

 ## Summary

-Arissara is graduated with a bachelor’s degree in biology from the Faculty of Science, Mahidol University.
+Arissara graduated with a bachelor’s degree in biology from the Faculty of Science, Mahidol University.
 Currently, she is studying for a master's degree in medical bioinformatics at the Faculty of Medicine Siriraj Hospital, Mahidol University.
 Her senior project is about proteomic analysis of three genera of pit viper venoms in Thailand.

 ## Contact Info